-Pay your fees no later than 10 p.m. the day of roll-out to avoid losing your classes.
-The weekly roll-out schedule may be found on the Important Dates and Deadlines section on page 3.
+Pay your fees no later than 10 p.m. on the scheduled drop for non payment date to avoid losing your classes.
+The drop for nonpayment schedule may be found on the Important Dates and Deadlines section on pages 3-6.

-If fees are not paid by the roll-out date, you will be dropped from your classes, including any waitlist courses.
+If fees are not paid by the drop date, you will be dropped from your classes, and any waitlisted section.
 However, if the BOGW covered your enrollment fee but you still owe the health, student service or student representation fees, you will not be dropped from your classes.
 You will, however, be flagged with a debt.
 If you decide not to attend after registering, please drop your classes immediately.